-Sometimes a kotatsu table will double as your kitchen table in a 1K.
+Sometimes a kotatsu table will double as your kitchen table in a very tight 1K or 1DK.
+When we say tight we are talking about 18 square meters or so.
 A kotatsu table is a short legged square or rectangular table with a futon pinched between the tabletop and the frame.
 It drapes down over your legs when you sit under it, forming a tent for your lower body.

 The best part is there is a heater built into the frame under the table to keep you toasty warm in cold winter months.
 (The futon is removable so you’re set for spring and summer with the pull of a futon.)
 If you like to eat in front of the tube, you’re set!
 Often your Japanese apartment's furnishings are determined by what the other teachers have left, gathered or bought before.

 Typical furnishings found in a Japanese apartment will be a futon - top and bottom, bookcases, eating utensils, some cookware, a small refrigerator (remember your college days)?
 And a gas cooking table (like 2 Bunsen burners... (see the picture below), air conditioner, heater and washing machine.
 Some schools provide other amenities like televisions, microwaves and internet/DSL connections, so be sure to ask!
 Regarding internet and DSL, this is more an exception than the norm.
 Click here for a video clip of a typical Jet apartment.

 Don’t expect beds.
 But this is rapidly changing.
 Most typical English school type Japanese apartments are furnished with futons.
 The one that you lie on is called "shikibuton" and one that you use as a blanket is called "kakebuton".